jsdclxvi/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## How was the snow globe feeling after the storm?
+A little shaken.